makernexus/prusa-covid19-shield-remix/README.md

    * Weight-reduce front-part if possible.
    * Move the shield pins up so that there is material behind the openings of the shield-punches
+   * Larger radius of crevices to allow better sterilization access.

 Moving up the shield-pin requires a little bit of support material, but it is not a problem to generate the necessary STL file where the supports should